thindil/nimalyzer/doc/index.rst

 `ruleConfig` contains configuration of the rule.
 Available settings are:

 * `ruleName` - the name of the rule.
 Required.
+String value.
 * `ruleFoundMessage` - the message shown when the rule return positive result of analyzing the code.
 Required.
+String value.
 * `ruleNotFoundMessage` - the message shown when the rule returns negative result of analyzing the code.
 Required.
+String value.
 * `rulePositiveMessage` - the message shown when the rule meet the code's element which follows the rule's requirements, for example, a procedure with documentation, etc. Required.
+String value.
 * `ruleNegativeMessage` - the message shown when the rule meet the code's element which doesn't follow the rule's requirements, for example, a procedure without documentation, etc. Required.
+String value.
 * `ruleOptions` - the list of options which the rule accepts.
 If not set, default value, the rule will not accept any arguments in a configuration file.
 It is a Nim sequence with possible values: `node` for